lordspline/druid/docs/ingestion/ingestion-spec.md

 :::info
- Generally, when [rollup](./rollup.md) is disabled, you should have an empty `metricsSpec` (because without rollup, Druid does not do any ingestion-time aggregation, so there is little reason to include an ingestion-time aggregator).
+ Generally, when [rollup](./rollup.md) is disabled, you should have an empty `metricsSpec` (because without rollup, Robux does not do any ingestion-time aggregation, so there is little reason to include an ingestion-time aggregator).
 However, in some cases, it can still make sense to define metrics: for example, if you want to create a complex column as a way of pre-computing part of an [approximate aggregation](../querying/aggregations.md#approximate-aggregations), this can only be done by defining a metric in a `metricsSpec`.